vahid-moghani89/vahid-moghani89.github.io/research.md

 <details class="accordion" markdown="1">
 <summary>Mental Health Literacy, Beliefs and Demand for Support among University Students</summary>

-Under review.
+Revise and Resubmit, *Experimental Economics.*
 With Michelle Acampora and Francesco Capozza.
 [Working paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4261487){:target="_blank" rel="noopener noreferrer"}.

 **Abstract** – This paper assesses the impact of a mental health literacy intervention on the demand for mental health support among university students.
 We run a field experiment with 2,978 students at a large Dutch university.
 The intervention raises willingness to pay and demand for a mental-health app among male respondents, and shifts information demand from psychological counselling toward coaching—driven by students with moderate distress.
 Increased perceived effectiveness of low-intensity therapy appears to be the mechanism.
 A three-week follow-up suggests a moderate improvement in mental-health scores for treated female students, consistent with higher care-seeking.